 If you’re an undergraduate student, you should be aware of possible certificate restrictions.
 For complete details, check Curriculum Advising.

 Frequently Asked Questions

-Do I have to belong to, or work in, a nonprofit organization to register?
+Do I have to belong to, or work in, a nonprofit or charitable organization to register?

 How long does it take to complete the program?